plotly/plotly.py/doc/unconverted/python/filled-chord-diagram.md

 Theoretically the interval `[0, total_comments)` is mapped linearly onto the unit circle, identified with the interval $[0,2\pi)$.

-For a better looking plot one proceeds as follows: starting from the angular position $0$, in counter-clockwise direction, one draws succesively, around the unit circle,  two parallel arcs of length equal to a mapped row sum value, minus a fixed gap.
+For a better looking plot one proceeds as follows: starting from the angular position $0$, in counter-clockwise direction, one draws successively, around the unit circle,  two parallel arcs of length equal to a mapped row sum value, minus a fixed gap.
 Click the image below: